 When an advisor unexpectedly departs without properly transitioning their client to the next generation advisor, they’re ignoring their duty of care not to mention their fiduciary obligation.
 According to an Accenture Study, there will be $1 trillion in wealth transfer events every year for the next 30 years.
 Yet, most organizations aren’t mitigating this risk. with less than half of all advisors ever meeting their clients' heirs.
 These funds are a risk when the advisors servicing this vast amount of wealth leave the industry, allowing other advisors and organizations to swoop in.

 Lack of business continuity and succession planning in our industry isn’t news.
+In fact, a 2018 study by the Financial Planning Association and Janus Henderson Investors found that nearly 73% of advisors don't have a succession plan in place.
 Most organizations take a passive role and don’t necessarily see the value in supporting their distribution’s outcomes.
 The progressive leaders who do recognize this as an opportunity to differentiate themselves from the competition are currently making decisions on who to support (and how to support them) based on gut rather than rationalized data-driven conclusions.
 After all, many of these leaders were once former salespeople who were never groomed to support building enduring businesses.

 An Industrial Revolution